fyne-io/developer.fyne.io/tour/widget/table.md

 it returns how many items are in the data to be presented, the two ints it returns represent the row and colum count.
 The other two relate to the content templates.

-The `CreateItem` callback returns a new template object, just like list.
+The `CreateCell` callback returns a new template object, just like list.
 The difference being that `MinSize` will define the standard size of each cell, and the minimum size of the table (it shows at least one cell).
-As previously the `UpdateItem` is called to apply data to a cell template.
+As previously the `UpdateCell` is called to apply data to a cell template.
 The index passed in is the same `(row, col)` int pair.

 In the next tour section we explore [data bindings](/tour/binding/).